igorski/efflux-tracker/README.md

 ## Project outline

 All source code can be found in the _./src_-folder.
-Efflux is written using [Vue](https://vuejs.org) using vanilla JavaScript following the ES2017 spec.
-The audio engine is being migrated to TypeScript.
+Efflux is written using [Vue](https://vuejs.org), with the audio engine fully written in TypeScript.

- * _./src/_ contains all JavaScript sourcecode with _main.js_ and _efflux-application.vue_ being the application entry points
+ * _./src/_ contains all source code with _main.js_ and _efflux-application.vue_ being the application entry points
  * _./src/assets_ contains all used fonts and images
  * _./src/model_ contains factories and utilities to create and serialize an Efflux song (see _"Efflux song model"_ below)
  * _./src/services_ contains a variety of services used to integrate hardware interaction within the application